- Domestic Animals in Iceland

 A less commonly seen farm animal in Iceland is the cow, but the country does have a unique breed.
 Like the horses, Icelandic cattle were brought over with Norway’s earliest settlers and have since developed unique traits.
 They are, for example, smaller than their European counterparts and very susceptible to foreign diseases.

-Unfortunately, while Icelandic horses’ other qualities compare favorably to similar breeds worldwide, those of Icelandic cattle do not.
+Unfortunately, while Icelandic horses’ other qualities compare favorably to similar breeds worldwide, the qualities of Icelandic cattle do not.
 The Agricultural University of Iceland recently released a study saying that Swedish cows would produce more milk at a lower cost than the native breed and suggested that making the switch would benefit the economy.

 For a millennium, Icelandic cattle have produced essential dairy products, many of which have become an integral part of the nation’s culture.
 One particularly notable example is Skyr, a thick, yogurt-like cheese.
-For this reason, many consider them too important to Icelandic heritage to desert.
+For this reason, many consider them too crucial to Icelandic heritage to desert.
 The cows are also favored for their diverse colorations and patterns.

 Photo by Tamas Tuzes-Katai

 Iceland only had one native land animal when the Norse first arrived here.
 Today, there are multiple species to be found across the country.

 None arrived naturally, either being brought over by humans or sneaking across on boats, but all have established themselves successfully, for better or worse.